lquatrin/i3d21/assignment_5.md

 [0.1, 1.0 ,  0.2, 0.0 , 0.3],
 ```

-In this case, it is expected a slight different
+In this case, it generates the following mesh:

 <img src="imgs/a5/e_3_v.png" width="30%">